ando-khachatryan/HiDDeN/README.md

 You need [Pytorch](https://pytorch.org/) 1.0 with TorchVision to run this.
 If you want to use Tensorboard, you need to install TensorboardX and Tensorboard.
 This allows to use a subset of Tensorboard functionality to visualize the training.
 However, this is optional.
-The code has been tested with Python 3.5+ and runs both on Ubuntu 16.04 and Windows 10.
+The code has been tested with Python 3.5+ and runs both on Ubuntu 16.04, 18.04 and Windows 10.

+**Update 03.03.2019**: I am trying to enable mixed-precision training.
+At the moment, to run things you also need to install NVidia Apex (https://github.com/NVIDIA/apex) even if you want to run it disabled.
+I will fix this at some later point.

 ## Data